|Deviant Login||Shop||Join deviantART for FREE||Take the Tour|

 "Does that happen often?"
 Garrett inched forward, glancing at the b

 Soul Burn: Last Moments The bed hardly made a sound as she laid Garrett down atop the mattress.
-His paper thin body floated, while her weight created valleys as she lowered herself down beside him.
+His paper thin body barely rustled the sheets, while her weight created valleys as she lowered herself down beside him.
 Their bedroom was silent, the air heavy; she could hear the rattling in his lungs with each breath he drew in.

 "I'm not oblivious, Garrett.
 I knew that as soon as F'neir died your body would begin to deteriorate."
 Amanda reached up and cradled his face against her palm, her thumb stroking his cheek.
 "I just hoped the process would take time, a lot of time.